 All the main issues any operation has to deal with are covered in this module - entrances and exits, work traffic, fire, chemicals, electricity, physical and verbal abuse, bullying, stress, noise, housekeeping and the working environment, slips, trips and falls, working at height, computers and manual handling.

-The session starts with why accidents should be investigated and hoes on to cover why things go wrong, and how to carry out an investigation when they do.
+The session starts with why accidents should be investigated and goes on to cover why things go wrong, and how to carry out an investigation when they do.

 This module explains how checking performance can help to improve health and safety.
 Delegates learn how to develop basic performance indicators and get to grips with auditing and proactive and reactive measuring.